 Subtle differences with the color or shade may seem okay, but it’ll make your design mediocre when fired.
 Bubbling relies on thin line marks that bubbles leave, which you can emphasize with a highly concentrated dark shade.
-The Speedball Underglaze Sampler Pack has great colors for you to choose from.
+The Speedball Underglaze Sampler Pack (amazon) or (walmart) has great colors for you to choose from.

 Mix 3 Tablespoons of water, 1 Tablespoon of Underglaze, and 2 to 3 squirts of hand or dish soap in your cup.

 Never pour too much into your cup at a time, because whatever you put into the cup won’t be suitable for future use.